 Answer: If a licensed Salesperson transfers employment from the builder or contractor under which he or she is presently licensed to a new employer, the Salesperson and new employer shall submit to the Builder's unit a Salesperson Transfer Application.
 The transfer application form can be found under Forms and Publications.

 Question: I used to be licensed as a Salesperson, but the license expired.
 What do I do now?

 Answer: If your license as a Salesperson expired less than three years ago, you may submit a Salesperson Relicensure Application.
+The relicensure appliaction can be found under Forms and Publications.
 If it has been more than three years since you were licensed as a Salesperson, you will need to retake the Salesperson exam.
 Contact PSI Services LLC at (800)733-9267, or visit their website at www.psiexams.com, to register for the exam.
 Once an applicant has passed the salesperson exam, PSI will mail a license application, with pre-printed exam information, to the applicant.
 The salesperson application must then be completed and submitted to the Builder's Unit.